Skip to main content

 5. Keep the praise honest and specific

-Strong letters are positive, but they do not need to sound exaggerated.
-Specific praise is more persuasive than big adjectives with no story behind them.
+Strong letters are positive, but they should not sound exaggerated.
+Specific praise is always more persuasive than big adjectives with no story behind them.

 See the difference

-Instead of calling the candidate outstanding in general, describe the moment they solved [problem], improved [process], or helped [person or team].
+Instead of calling the candidate outstanding in general, describe a moment when they solved [problem], improved [process], or helped [person or team].

 6. Close with a clear endorsement

 End with confidence.
-Restate your recommendation, connect it to the opportunity, and offer follow-up details if that is appropriate.
+Restate your recommendation, connect it to the opportunity, and offer to provide further details if appropriate.

 See an example